-V. UPDATE ON AT-WILL EMPLOYEES' FIDUCIARY OBLIGATIONS IN TEXAS

-In Texas, an at-will employee breaches his or her fiduciary duty to their employer if, during his or her employment, he or she: (1) misappropriates the employer's trade secrets; (2) solicits the employer's customers while still working for the employer; (3) solicits the departure of other employees while still working for the employer; or (4) carries away confidential information.
+V. UPDATE ON AT-WILL EMPLOYEES' FIDUCIARY OBLIGATIONS IN TEXAS trade secrets; (2) solicits the employer's customers while still working for the employer; (3) solicits the departure of other employees while still working for the employer; or (4) carries away confidential information.
 See Johnson v.
 Brewer & Pritchard, P.C., 73 S.W.3d 193, 202 (Tex.
 2002); Abetter Trucking Co., Inc. v.
 Arizpe, 113 S.W.3d 503, 512 (Tex.
 App.-Houston [1st Dist.]
 2003, no pet.).
 In Rimkus Consulting Group, Inc., 688 F. Supp.
-2d at 669-70, Judge Lee Rosenthal denied summary judgment against the former employer's breach of fiduciary duty claim because there were disputed fact issues on whether the employee-defendant breached his fiduciary duty to Rimkus by misappropriating confidential, proprietary, or trade secret information obtained while he was an officer of Rimkus and then using that information to solicit Rimkus customers and compete against Rimkus.
+2d at 669-70, Judge Lee Rosenthal denied summary judgment against the former employer's breach of fiduciary duty claim because there were disputed fact issues on whether the employee-defendant breached his fiduciary duty to Rimkus by misappropriating confidential, proprietary, or trade secret information obtained while he was an officer of Rimkus, and then used that information to solicit Rimkus customers and compete against Rimkus.